Dive Brief:

 - Stellantis lowered its 2024 guidance on Monday, citing corrective actions to improve performance in North America, according to a press release.

 - The automaker aims to have no more than 330,000 units of dealer inventory in the U.S. by the end of the year.
-It is planning shipment declines of more than 200,000 units in the second half of the year, up form the 100,000 units that was initially forecast.
+It is planning shipment declines of more than 200,000 units in the second half of the year, up from the 100,000 units initially forecast.

 - Stellantis now expects an adjusted operating income margin between 5.5% and 7%, down from a double-digit margin.
 The company added that lower-than-expected sales performance in the second half of the year will also contribute to the reduced margin.